 The children of the Eastern Cape welcome you.

-The displays highlight Nelson Mandela’s personal and political journey and include 3 sites in Mthatha, Mveso and Qunu.
-The Mthatha site is closed for renovation and is expected to open late in 2013.
-Meanwhile, the Mandela exhibition from the Nelson Mandela Museum in Mthatha will be moved to the Qunu site.
+The displays highlight Nelson Mandela’s personal and political journey and include three sites in Mthatha, Mveso and Qunu.
+The Mandela exhibition from the Nelson Mandela Museum in Mthatha will be moved to the Qunu site.

-This quintessential Karoo town is officially the 4th-oldest town in South Africa and boasts and impressive collection of historical buildings.
+This quintessential Karoo town is officially the fourth oldest town in South Africa and boasts and impressive collection of historical buildings.
 It is also the birthplace of famous freedom fighter, Robert Sobukwe.

 Located in the Red Location shack settlement, this museum is a monument to South Africa’s struggle against apartheid and an interactive endeavour that serves the surrounding community.

 Celebrating our first democratic elections in 1994, this metal cut-out statue also pays tribute to Nelson Mandela, first president and father of the New South Africa.